awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

-# Write Forwarding for Secondary AWS Regions with an Aurora Global Database<a name="aurora-global-database-write-forwarding"></a>
+# Write forwarding for secondary AWS Regions with an Aurora global database<a name="aurora-global-database-write-forwarding"></a>

  You can enable read/write capability for one or more of the secondary clusters in an Aurora global database\.
 In this configuration, Aurora forwards SQL statements that perform write operations to the primary cluster\.
 Then Aurora propagates the resulting changes to all the secondary AWS Regions\.
 This way, you submit both read and write SQL statements while you are connected to the secondary cluster\.
 By using this approach, you can reduce the number of endpoints to manage for an application that uses an Aurora global database\.